sgmurphy/wordpress-plugins/backuply/readme.txt

 7. **Backup Process** easy to understand backup progress.

 == Changelog ==

+= 1.3.3 (July 27th 2024) =
+* [Improvement] Restore timeouts have been improved to handle restores easily on the slow servers.
+* [Improvement] Downloads of local backpup will be handled directly by the browser now.
+* [Task] Tested with WordPress 6.6.
+* [Bug-Fix] There was an issue adding Backuply Cloud, if the user has reached quota limit, that has been fixed.

 = 1.3.2 (June 19th 2024) =
 * [Improvement] Restores work better now, will go in maintenance mode when restoring database to prevent noise from WordPress or plugin functionalities, which could break the restore sometimes.